 Representation in Your North Tampa Car Accident Case

+The severity of a car accident victim’s injuries depends on a host of factors, including the location of the impact.
+When a T-bone accident occurs, there is often not enough of the vehicle to protect a passenger from the brunt of the crash.
 The Spring Hill car accident attorneys at Holliday Karatinos Law Firm, PLLC provide car wreck victims with the legal help they need to pursue claims against the parties that caused their injuries.
 Our lawyers have handled a number of complex auto accident cases, including those related to T-bone collisions.
 We can bring our 50 years of collective legal experience to fight for your right to compensation.
 Please call our office today to discuss how we can help you in your case.